v3meduu/pteroshield/README.md

 ## Features

 - **Configuration**: All settings can be conveniently configured in the `/root/pteroshield/config.yml` file.
-- **Discord Alert**: Discord webhook functionality for attacks can be enabled in the configuration file, and you can customize the webhook embed message to suit your needs.
 - **Auto Update**: PteroShield automatically updates itself daily to safeguard all hosts from vulnerabilities, exploits, and provide additional layers of security.
  - **Pterodactyl Wings Installation**: After completing the script installation, [PteroShield will prompt you to install Pterodactyl wings](https://github.com/pterodactyl-installer/pterodactyl-installer).